-We have supply agreements with Lonza relating to the manufacture of SOLIRIS, STRENSIQ and ULTOMIRIS which requires payments to Lonza at the inception of contract and upon the initiation and completion of product manufactured.
+We have supply agreements with Lonza relating to the manufacture of SOLIRIS, STRENSIQ, ULTOMIRIS and ANDEXXA which requires payments to Lonza at the inception of contract and upon the initiation and completion of product manufactured.
 On an ongoing basis, we evaluate our plans for future levels of manufacturing by Lonza, which depends upon our commercial requirements and the progress of our clinical development programs.

-We have various agreements with Lonza, with remaining total non-cancellable commitments of approximately \$1,069.6 through 2030, exclusive of future commitments assumed in connection with our acquisition of Portola.
+We have various agreements with Lonza, with remaining total non-cancellable commitments of approximately \$1,432.3 through 2031.
 Certain commitments may be canceled only in limited circumstances.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
 Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of SOLIRIS that was manufactured at Alexion Rhode Island Manufacturing Facility (ARIMF) prior to its sale and a payment with respect to sales of SOLIRIS manufactured at Lonza facilities.
 We also pay Lonza a royalty on the sales of ULTOMIRIS.

-In addition to Lonza, we have non-cancellable commitments of approximately \$63.1 through 2020 with other third party manufacturers.
+In addition to Lonza, we have non-cancellable commitments of approximately \$78.6 through 2021 with other third party manufacturers.